 Globally applicable regulations are a key part of our approach to effectively and efficiently tackling product-related crime.
 The Group-wide guideline entitled “Illicit Trade & Product Crime Prevention” describes our goals and measures for reducing product-related crime and minimizing its impact.
 Our Group-wide Product Crime Incident Management standard sets out mandatory requirements for effectively managing incidents of product-related crime.

-1. Detecting counterfeit medicines and taking them out of circulation
+Detecting counterfeit drugs and withdrawing them from circulation

 In addition to fulfilling the duties defined in the statutory provisions on export control, we also report suspicious orders and inquiries to the competent authorities.
 Through these efforts, we are honoring a voluntary commitment of the German Chemical Industry Association (VCI) and meeting the terms of the Guideline for Operators published by the European Commission.
 In 2021, we reported 745 orders placed for relevant substances.
-In addition, we received seven inquiries from authorities regarding specific suspected cases that we helped to resolve.
+In addition, we helped to resolve six inquiries from authorities regarding specific suspected cases.
 We evaluate the effectiveness of our measures for avoiding product misuse based on, among other things, the number of incidents suggested to us by the authorities and solved.